 Once your GI Bill application has been accepted and approved by the VA, you will next need to provide Turing with the following information:

-Note: The above 6 steps MUST be completed prior to you being eligible to begin the program at Turing.
-We cannot properly certify your enrollment without this information.
+Note: The above 4 steps MUST be completed prior to you being eligible to begin the program at Turing if you intend to fund your education exclusively through VA Benefits.
+We cannot accurately certify your enrollment without all this information.

-Once we receive this documentation, we will start the certification process on our end.
-Once we have you certified in our system, you are ready to begin.
+Upon receipt of all required documents, Turing will begin the Enrollment Certification Process.
+Once your enrollment certification has been submitted to the VA, you are ready to begin classes.
 We will stand by until the VA processes your certification and sends payment for your tuition, and your start of the program is not dependent on Turing receiving funds from the VA.
-In the event your tuition is not completely covered by the VA, we will work with you on a payment plan that will best suit your situation.
+In the event your tuition is not completely covered by eligible VA Benefits, we will work with you on a payment plan that will best suit your situation.

 A few things to note: